milonmaze/privacy-terms-observatory/www.att.com/legal/terms.consumerServiceAgreement.html.md

 5.2 AT&T Phone – Advanced

-AT&T Phone – Advanced Service is provided by one of the following AT&T affiliates, depending upon your service address: Southwestern Bell Telephone Company; Pacific Bell Telephone Company; Illinois Bell Telephone Company; Indiana Bell Telephone Company, Incorporated; Michigan Bell Telephone Company; Nevada Bell Telephone Company; The Ohio Bell Telephone Company; Wisconsin Bell, Inc.; or BellSouth Telecommunications, LLC (each individually and collectively referred to in the AT&T Phone – Advanced Service Terms as “AT&T”).
-Your use of AT&T Phone – Advanced Services are governed by this Agreement, including these AT&T Phone – Advanced Service Terms.
+AT&T Phone – Advanced Service is provided by one of the following AT&T affiliates, depending upon your service address: Southwestern Bell Telephone Company, LLC; Pacific Bell Telephone Company; Illinois Bell Telephone Company, LLC; Indiana Bell Telephone Company, LLC; Michigan Bell Telephone Company, LLC; Nevada Bell Telephone Company, LLC; The Ohio Bell Telephone Company, LLC; Wisconsin Bell, LLC; or BellSouth Telecommunications, LLC (each individually and collectively referred to in the AT&T Phone – Advanced Service Terms as “AT&T”).
+Your use of AT&T Phone – Advanced Services are governed by this Agreement, including these AT&T Phone – Advanced Service Terms and the AT&T Phone – Advanced Fee Schedule available at www.att.com/legal/terms.attPhoneFeeSchedule.html (“AT&T Phone – Advanced Fee Schedule”).
 In the event of a conflict between these terms and other terms contained elsewhere in this Agreement, these Service Terms will apply with respect to use of AT&T Phone – Advanced Service.

 5.2.1 Service Description: